seinecle/gephi-tutorials/docs/generated-slides/subdir/creating-a-simple-dynamic-network_temp_html.md

 //ST: !

-- We are going to create one very simple network (network "A").
+- We are going to create one very simple *non dynamic* network (network "A").
 - then we will create a modified version of it (network "B").
 - in both files, we need to modify a single line.
-- finally, we will merge networks A and B, in a new network evolving from version A to B.
+- finally, we will merge networks A and B, forming a new *dynamic* network evolving from version A to B.

 //ST: !
 [NOTE]